Norwich 12: St James Mill (1836–1839)

-The quintessential English Industrial Revolution mill

 St James Mill is a notable example of an English industrial mill, located in an area that may not be typically associated with this type of industry.
 It was built on a site occupied by the White Friars (Carmelites) in the 13th century, and an original arch and undercroft survive.

 When the local textile trade went into decline, St James Mill was bought by Jarrold & Sons Ltd. for use by its printing department in 1902.
 The building was subsequently leased to Caley's, the chocolate manufacturer, and sold to the government as a training factory for war veterans in 1920.

 Jarrolds bought back the mill in 1933, and today it is a private office complex.
 The John Jarrold Printing Museum, which is open most Wednesdays, is situated behind the mill.

 The Cathedral of St John the Baptist (1884–1910)

 The Cathedral of St John the Baptist is an example of 19th-century Gothic revival architecture.
 In the 19th century, Catholicism was once again allowed to be practiced publicly, and the Cathedral of St John the Baptist was built as a gift to the city by Henry Fitzalan Howard, 15th Duke of Norfolk.

-The cathedral was designed in the Early English style by George Gilbert Scott Junior and features 19th-century stained glass, Frosterley marble, and stone carving.
+The cathedral was designed in the Early English style by George Gilbert Scott Junior and features 19th-century stained glass, Frosterley Marble, and stone carving.

 The cathedral also incorporates the Narthex, a new visitor centre.

 Surrey House (1900–1912)

-One of the most elegant and opulent Edwardian office buildings in Britain.

 Surrey House, the historic home of Aviva (formerly Norwich Union), is a spectacular piece of Edwardian architecture designed by George Skipper.
 He was commissioned by The Norwich Union Life Insurance Society's directors to produce a 'splendid yet functional office space', incorporating Greek influences and the themes of insurance, protection, and wellbeing, to reassure policyholders of the company's strength and prosperity.

 The building has a commanding Palladian exterior and an interior adorned with 15 varieties of marble, classically inspired frescos, and a glass atrium.
 It also contains unusual items such as an 'air fountain' and a chiming skeleton clock made for the Great Exhibition of 1851.